squaredproject/crown/Crown/README.md

 the device is showing up in USb, then doing ALSA commands to see it in hte list of Alsa midi, then it should show up in the java iterators.

-## 2023 notes

-Use openjdk-8-jdk-headless

-Ah, the excitement in 2017 of switching to a modern LX Studio.
-We'll be switching to cromatic now.

-A few